 Most Höhenwege (High Trails) are moderately difficult to extremely difficult.
 Kati and I gravitate to these trails because we like the challenge, the peace, and the scenic beauty that usually accompanies high mountain trails.

-If you’re new to hiking in the Austrian Alps and are looking for something easy, check out these hikes:
+If you’re new to hiking in the Austrian Alps and are looking for something moderate, check out these hikes:

 - Lechquellenrunde in the Lechquellen Mountains in Vorarlberg

 - Kat Walk in Kitzbüheler Alpen in Tirol